fabianvf/python-rake/README.md

 Changing file read-in:

-By default, words on each line will be broken appart non-word characters (commas, slashes, spaces, dashes, periods etc.).
-In this, all non-word characters will be removed, included trailing ones, repeated ones, and dissimilar ones. *This means that single-line lists work fine along with multi-line lists*.
+By default, words on each line will be broken appart by \W+ in regex.
+This means non-word characters (commas, slashes, spaces, dashes, periods etc.), included removing trailing ones, repeated ones, and dissimilar ones. *This means that single-line lists work fine along with multi-line lists*.
 This should support all languages as it's based on unicode, but please validate the results of and report any issues with non-western languages.

 To stop lines being divided, use the flag `divide=False`.
-To use a delimiter character other than non-word characters, use the flag `delimiter = <delimeter as a string>`, which is ignored if used with `divide = False`.
+To use a delimiter character other than non-word characters, use the flag `delimiter = <regex flag of your choosing as string>`, which is ignored if used with `divide = False`.

 For lists: